jakkn/nwn-devbase/README.md

 bundle install
 ```

-Note: this assumes ruby executable is on your PATH.
-If this is new to you and you're on Windows, [ask google](https://www.google.no/search?q=windows+path&oq=windows+path&aqs=chrome.0.0l6.1280j0j1&sourceid=chrome&ie=UTF-8#q=windows+10+change+path).

 If there are errors it is most likely due to improper Ruby configurations or missing PATH entries.
+See [troubleshooting](https://github.com/jakkn/nwn-devbase#troubleshooting).

-### Symlink
+### Symlinks

-To open the packed module with the Aurora Toolset, symlink the *.mod* file to your *nwn/modules* folder.
-Run the following command (windows may need admin console), where *PATH_TO_NWN* is the install dir of your local NWN installation, and *PATH_TO_REPO* is the path to the repository.
+For the below commands please replace *PATH_TO_NWN* with the path to the install dir of your local NWN installation, and *PATH_TO_REPO* with the path to the repository.

+The packed *.mod* file must be symlinked to *PATH_TO_NWN/modules/* in order to open the module with the Aurora Toolset:

 - Linux: `ln -s "PATH_TO_REPO"/module/module.mod "PATH_TO_NWN"/modules/`
 - Windows: `MKLINK "PATH_TO_NWN\modules\" "PATH_TO_REPO\module\module.mod"`

-Alternatively there is [Link Shell Extension](http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) for Windows users.
+*PATH_TO_NWN* must be symlinked as *PATH_TO_REPO/NWN* in order to compile with NWNScriptCompiler:

+- Linux: `ln -s "PATH_TO_NWN" "PATH_TO_REPO/NWN"`
+- Windows: `MKLINK /D "PATH_TO_REPO\NWN" "PATH_TO_NWN"`

+Windows users may also use [Link Shell Extension](http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) instead of running the shell commands.

 ## Use

-All use should be done through build.rb, because this script will update the cache properly.
+All use should be done through build.rb and not the rake files, because build.rb will update the cache properly.
 Run it from the command line by navigating to the repository root folder, and issue one of the commands below (no argument or wrong argument will print help with usage instructions).

 |            Function            |           Command         |
 | ------------------------------ | ------------------------- |